 Welcome to Part 6 of the Understanding Stress series.
 In the last segment I shared with you some of the ill-effects stress can have on vision and I made brief reference to a term that may be new to many readers – auditory exclusion.
 This is an important consequence of stress that can have tremendous implications for situational awareness so I want to spend some additional time with it.

-The physical and psychological responses to stress have been well documented and summarized in the previous segments of this series so I won’t rehash it here.
+The physical and psychological responses to stress have been well-documented and summarized in the previous segments of this series so I won’t rehash them here.
 While training and techniques to control stress can prevent the severity of the response, make no mistake about it, once the hormonal dump occurs, you are no longer in control of the consequences.

-Functional MRI machines now allow researchers to peer inside the brain, non-evasively, to see how the brain is functioning during the process of thinking and making decisions.
+Functional magnetic resonance imaging (fMRI) scans allow researchers to peer inside the brain, non-evasively, to see how the brain is functioning during the process of thinking and making decisions.
 Some pretty cool things have resulted from this technology.
-One lesson has been our understanding that the conscious brain is a horrible multi-tasker.
-(NOTE: The subconscious brain, on the other hand, is a wonderful multi-tasker.)
+One lesson has been our understanding that the conscious brain is a horrible multitasker.
+(NOTE: The subconscious brain, on the other hand, is a wonderful multitasker.)
 Unfortunately, we see and hear with our conscious brains.
 This means the visual cortex and the audible cortex have to share resources or, in some cases, take turns processing information.

 Once the heart rate got over 175, hearing diminished.
 The researchers concluded the blood rushing through the eardrums at that speed actually creates noise that cancels out what the person is hearing.
 That noise may come off as static, a hiss, or ringing in the ears.
 Hmmm… do firefighters and emergency responders working under stress ever experience heart rates above 175?
 You know they do.
-If your hearing is diminished from the ill-effects of a rapid heart rate, there is nothing you can do to rectify the situation other than lower the heart rate.
+If your hearing is diminished due to a rapid heart rate, there is nothing you can do to rectify the situation other than lower the heart rate.
 You can’t squint with your ears.

 Tune it out